 Best beaches in Zanzibar

 There is a lot of debate as to what the best beaches in Zanzibar are.
 In my opinion, it all depends on what you’re looking for.
 The northern beaches, like Nungi and Kendwa, are more popular.
 They are beautiful beaches, but you will be surrounded by lots of tourists.
-However this also means that there can be more to do – more tours, more activities, more nightlife, and more new friends to meet!
+However, this also means that there can be more to do – more tours, more activities, more nightlife, and more new friends to meet!

 The Eastern beaches are my favorite because of their tranquility.
 There are fewer people around and if you want a beach getaway, you can’t do better than beaches like Matemwe, Pingqwe, or Paje (where we stayed as well).

 Although Stone Town isn’t known for its beaches, you can still find a paradise not too far from there.
-Considered one of the most beautiful places on the island, Nakupenda beach is just 20 minutes off the coast and is one long strip of beach in the middle of the ocean.
-There are plenty of ways to see this piece of paradise in a day trip.
+Considered one of the most beautiful places on the island, Nakupenda Beach is just 20 minutes off the coast and is one long strip of beach in the middle of the ocean.
+There are plenty of ways to see this piece of paradise on a day trip.
 I recommend starting your day early and getting to the beach before it gets too crowded in the afternoon.

 Best restaurants in Zanzibar